timdiels/pyautomate/README.rst

 pyautomate is an automation tool. pyautomate can be used to automate any set of tasks. pyautomate offers a KISS CLI + auto.py config file interface.
-Unlike other tools, you describe a system as a state machine and specify how to get from one state to the other.
+Unlike other tools, you describe a system as a `state machine`_ and specify how to get from one state to the other.
 You then use the CLI to specify the state you want to reach, and pyautomate will get it done.

+To get a good idea of what pyautomate can do for you I suggest you have a quick scroll through `the usage section`__.

+__ `usage`_

 If you would like to use it as a library, let me know (limyreth@gmail.com) and I'll provide you with a documented API.